penma/findvolkey/README.md

 - output of `encfsctl info /path/to/volume`, in particular the EncFS version that the volume was created with
 - architecture information (32/64 bit library/i386/amd64 or a totally different one like ARM?)
 - the version of the SSL library used at that time, if you still know it

+## Notes about the password

+EncFS checks passwords by (roughly) testing if a checksum based on the decrypted volume key matches.
+In the versions I examined, that was a 4-byte checksum.
+A match of the checksum will cause EncFS to mount the volume, but if the key was not actually decrypted correctly, the volume will appear empty.

+For that reason, exhaustive enumeration of passwords will likely come up with some false positives after a few hours/days of trying.

+Of course, if your EncFS volume was not created with predictable volume keys, but you assume that your password at that time was particularly weak (pet/family names, 12345, etc.) you can still try to guess the password by using standard password enumeration tools.
+A future version of this tool will include a mode that causes it to read passwords from standard input and check each of them.
+The same heuristics as for volume key enumration will be used, so false positives (correct checksum but incorrect key) can be eliminated.
+(Also, doing this in a single process will be slightly faster than spawning a new `encfs` process for each password to test.)